neuro-elab/automatic-spike-detector/docs/source/documentation/index.rst

     Conceptual diagram of Nonnegative Matrix Factorization (NMF)

-A further result reported by Lee and Seugn is that both the basis vectors and the encodings contain numerous vanishing coefficients, meaning that both the basis images and encodings are sparse 2_.
+A further result reported by Lee and Seugn is that both the basis vectors and the encodings contain numerous vanishing coefficients, meaning that both the basis images and encodings are sparse [2_].
 The basis images contain several versions of different facial parts that are in different locations and have different forms, accounting for their sparsity.
 The sparsity in the image encodings is explained by the fact that all parts are used by at least one image, but no image uses all parts.
-In one study, Brunet et al. introduced NMF as a means of reducing the dimension of expression data from thousands of genes to a small number of metagenes 4_.
+In [4_], Brunet et al. introduced NMF as a means of reducing the dimension of expression data from thousands of genes to a small number of metagenes.
 By combining NMF with consensus clustering, a model-selection algorithm developed in [76] and adding a quantitative evaluation to assess the robustness of a given decomposition, they were able to identify distinct molecular patterns and cluster samples into the different metagenes.
 In their model, the data matrix consists of the gene expression levels of–expressed